A rental property with multiple units or apartments surrounded by trees.

 The property must be maintained inside and out.
 If you need to replace a feature in the house, don’t put it off – an aging roof, for example, can end up costing more in damages.

-Managing your rental property’s finances means keeping track of all the money that goes in and out of your business, including recording rent payments, collecting security deposits and tracking how much you’re spending on maintenance, repairs, your mortgage, insurance, taxes, utilities and other costs.
+Managing your rental property’s finances means keeping track of all the money that goes in and out of your business.
+This includes recording rent payments, collecting security deposits and tracking how much you’re spending on maintenance, repairs, your mortgage, insurance, taxes, utilities and other costs.

 You’ll also need a plan to keep your business afloat when you aren’t generating income.
 If a tenant leaves and it takes a few months to find a new one, make sure you have the funds to keep paying your mortgage and maintaining the property until you get rental income again.